Vaccine Info

 October 19, 2021 - Gilead announced that the Company would donate 100,000 vials of Veklury to help address the recent surge of COVID-19 cases in Indonesia and 3,000 vials to Armenia.

-September 22, 2021 - Gilead Sciences, Inc. announced positive results from a Phase 3 randomized, double-blind, placebo-controlled trial to evaluate the efficacy and safety of a three-day course of Veklury® (remdesivir) for intravenous use for the treatment of COVID-19 in non-hospitalized patients at high risk for disease progression.
+September 22, 2021 - Gilead Sciences, Inc., announced positive results from a Phase 3 randomized, double-blind, placebo-controlled trial to evaluate the efficacy and safety of a three-day course of Veklury® (remdesivir) for intravenous use in treating COVID-19 in non-hospitalized patients at high risk for disease progression.

 June 21, 2021 - Gilead Sciences, Inc. announced positive data from three retrospective studies of the real-world treatment of patients hospitalized with COVID-19, adding to the body of mortality and hospital discharge data for patients treated with Veklury® (remdesivir).

 March 24, 2021 - The JAMA published a multicenter comparative effectiveness research study that included 2,483 consecutive admissions with a high proportion of non-White individuals.
 Treatment with remdesivir was associated with more rapid clinical improvement than no remdesivir receipt in the propensity score-matched controls.
-The addition of corticosteroids to remdesivir was not associated with improved time to death.
+However, adding corticosteroids to remdesivir was not associated with improved time to death.

 February 17, 2021 - A new study funded by the U.S. National Institutes of Health will evaluate the effects of remdesivir in pregnant women who have been prescribed the drug to treat COVID-19.
 The study, conducted at 17 sites in the continental USA and Puerto Rico, aims to determine how pregnant women metabolize the drug and any potential side effects.

-February 12, 2021 - The European Medicines Agency (EMA) concluded following a safety review: Remdesivir (Veklury) is not associated with acute kidney injury.
-Veklury received conditional marketing authorization from the EMA and is indicated for the treatment of COVID-19 in adults and adolescents (12 years or more) with pneumonia who require supplemental oxygen.
+February 12, 2021 - The European Medicines Agency (EMA) concluded, following a safety review, that remdesivir (Veklury) is not associated with acute kidney injury.
+Veklury received conditional marketing authorization from the EMA and is indicated for treating COVID-19 in adults and adolescents (12 years or older) with pneumonia requiring supplemental oxygen.

 February 9, 2021 - The Annals of Internal Medicine published 'Should Remdesivir Be Used for the Treatment of Patients With COVID-19?
 Rapid, Living Practice Points From the American College of Physicians (Version 2).'
 Our current understanding of COVID-19 progression is that patients who are admitted on mechanical ventilation or ECMO have likely progressed beyond the viral stage of the illness to the inflammatory phase and are less likely to improve from antivirals; hence, it is essential to avoid any additional toxicity from remdesivir, unless there is evidence for potential benefit.

-November 20, 2020 - The WHO announced a conditional recommendation against the use of remdesivir (Veklury) in hospitalized patients, regardless of disease severity.
+November 20, 2020 - The WHO announced a conditional recommendation age of remdesivir (Veklury) in hospitalized patients, regardless of disease severity.

 November 19, 2020 - In a phase II study conducted in West Africa, last updated on September 30, 2020, Veklury (GS-5734) reduced Ebola viral matter in the semen of male survivors, according to Dehkontee Gayedyu-Dennis, MD, of the Partnership for Research on Vaccines and Infectious Diseases in Paynesville, Liberia, speaking at the virtual meeting of the American Society of Tropical Medicine & Hygiene.

 August 21, 2020 - JAMA: Effect of Remdesivir vs. Standard Care on Clinical Status at 11 Days in Patients With Moderate COVID-19.
-Among patients with moderate COVID-19, those randomized to a 10-day course of remdesivir did not have a statistically significant clinical status difference from standard care at 11 days after treatment initiation.
-Patients randomized to a 5-day course of remdesivir had a statistically significant clinical status difference than usual care, but the difference was uncertain clinical importance.
+Among patients with moderate COVID-19, those randomized to a 10-day course of remdesivir did not have a statistically significant clinical status difference from standard e at 11 days after treatment initiation.
+Patients randomized to a 5-day course of remdesivir had a statistically significant clinical status that differed from usual care, but the difference was uncertain clinical importance.

 July 6, 2020 - Mylan N.V. announced that India's Drug Controller General had approved its remdesivir 100 mg/vial for restricted emergency use in India's COVID-19 patients.
 The drug is approved to treat suspected or laboratory-confirmed incidences of COVID-19 in adults and children hospitalized with severe disease presentations.
 The drug will be launched under the brand name DESREM™ in India.

-June 29, 2020 - The U.S. Department of Health and Human Services announced an agreement to secure ample supplies of the drug remdesivir for the United States from Gilead Sciences through September, allowing American hospitals to purchase the drug in amounts allocated HHS and state health departments.
-HHS has secured more than 500,000 treatment courses for American hospitals through September 2020.
+June 29, 2020 - The U.S. Department of Health and Human Services announced an agreement with Gilead Sciences to secure ample supplies of the drug remdesivir for the United States through September.
+American hospitals can purchase the drug in amounts allocated to HHS and state health departments.
+HHS has secured 500,000 treatment courses for American hospitals through September 2020.

 May 1, 2020 - The U.S. FDA issued an emergency use authorization for the investigational antiviral drug remdesivir to treat suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.